Writing Lessons from a Pulpster

 I just read The Pulp Jungle, the autobiography of author Frank Gruber.

-Unless you’re a fan of pulp authors like me, you might not know the name or any of his pseudonyms like Stephen Acre, Charles K. Boston and John K. Vedder.
+Unless, like me, you’re a fan of pulp authors, you might not know the name or any of his pseudonyms like Stephen Acre, Charles K. Boston and John K. Vedder.

 Gruber died in 1969 at the age of 65 and during his lifetime he was one of the world’s most prolific writers.
 He wrote more than 300 short stories for over 40 magazines, more than sixty novels, and over 200 screenplays and television scripts.

 His books have sold over 90 million copies and translated into scores of languages.

 During his prime, he wrote more than 800,000 words a year.
 He worked in the morning; he worked at night.
 He wrote on weekends.
 He typed away on a manual typewriter for most of it.